hoverboard88/hoverboard/wp-content/plugins/footnotes/readme.txt

 == Changelog ==

 = 1.6.5 =
-* Bugfix: Check if quicktags script is available before loading custom QTag button.
-This fixes a JS error which may have interfered with other functionality on custom post type edit screens.
+- Update: Fix for deprecated PHP function create_function() (man thanks to Felipe Lavín Z.)
+- Update: The CSS had been modified in order to show the tooltip numbers a little less higher than text
+- Bugfix: Fixed error on demo in backend

 = 1.6.4 =

-* Bugfix: The deprecated WP_Widget elements have been replaced
+- Bugfix: The deprecated WP_Widget elements have been replaced
-* Bugfix: Fixed occasional bug where footnote ordering could be out of sequence
+- Bugfix: Fixed occasional bug where footnote ordering could be out of sequence

 = 1.6.3 =
-* Bug: We were provided a fix by a user named toma. footnotes now works in sub-folder installations of WordPress
+- Bugfix: We were provided a fix by a user named toma. footnotes now works in sub-folder installations of WordPress

 = 1.6.2 =
-* Update: Changed the Preview tab
+- Update: Changed the Preview tab
-* Bugfix: Html tags has been removed in the Reference container when the excerpt mode is enabled
+- Bugfix: Html tags has been removed in the Reference container when the excerpt mode is enabled

 = 1.6.1 =
 - Update: Translations